astedile/lgremote/PITCHME.md

 ![skip CH](assets/img/tab_skip_CH.png)

+1. add/remove/clear ... choose channels to skip
+1. invert ... swap chosen and non-chosen channels

 +++

 ### Ideas for Further Features

+@ul[]
-* On/off toggle for skipping channels
+- On/off toggle for skipping channels
-* Look if commercials are finished
+- Look if commercials are finished
-* Repeatedly query current program info
+- Repeatedly query current program info
+@ulend

 ---

 ## Lessons Learned

+@ul[]
-* Current volume level cannot be queried.
+- Current volume level cannot be queried.
-* Uplink to Internet is required for TV to accept network connection.
+- Uplink to Internet is required for TV to accept network connection.
-* Turning off TV takes 15 seconds if "byebye" event cannot be sent to connected client.
+- Turning off TV takes 15 seconds if "byebye" event cannot be sent to connected client.
-* For selecting a channel, 4 parameters have to be sent.
+- For selecting a channel, 4 parameters have to be sent.
 (Can be queried with channel list.)
-* The smart TV sends lots of requests to the Internet.
+- The smart TV sends lots of requests to the Internet.
 Also to the TV stations for retrieving additional contents.
+@ulend

 ---

 ## References